alban-read/M1-MICRO-FORTH/M1MicroForth.md

 It would be nice to add an **OPTIMIZE** word, that takes a TOKEN compiled word and just translates it to the simplest possible machine code, that would also be a good way of learning some of the nitty gritty detail of the ARM instruction set.

+Not very many instructions need to be understood by a simple optimize word, to get some immmediate and significant speed benefits.

-Although a dumb machine code word would probably be ten times faster at branches, you need to get into inlining code and analyzing the flow of data to and from the stack for FORTH to become very fast.
+Although a dumb machine code word would probably be ten times faster at branches, a fast compiler needs to inline code and analyze the flow of data to and from the stack for FORTH to become very fast.
+Essentially you would write code that appeared to be using the stack, and a smart compiler would optimize away all of those stack operations into register loads and stores.
+In some ways that sounds a bit crazy, the use of the stack in FORTH was meant to be efficient in itself :)
+And would be on stack computers.

 MPE have commercial Forth products that produce fast code.